Dates, Fees & FAQs

 What sessions options do you offer?

-The full camp season lasts 50 days, and the majority of our campers attend for the full seven weeks.
+The full camp season lasts 7 weeks, and the majority of our campers attend for the full seven weeks.
 A popular alternative is our four-week enrollment, with the option to extend for the full season.
 This program is great for campers who are not ready for a full summer-camp experience but may want one in the future.
-Lastly, we have a second half option for the final three weeks of camp, which offers campers a great taste of our warmth and camp spirit!

 How is the Watitoh staff selected?